IS A MULTIMEDIA CREATOR,

 - Raffles Girls’ School (Secondary), Singapore

-- Rosetta Award for SFF genre translation (up for consideration) 2021
+- Rosetta Award for SFF translation winner – short form 2021

 - Singapore Book Award Shortlist (Singapore ) 2019